ShaunaGordon/shaunagordon.github.com/content/posts/2024-07-27-appalachia.md.md

 ## Vance ain't from here

+(...In the what should be immortal words of [Gov Beshear](https://www.msn.com/en-us/news/politics/kentucky-s-beshear-follows-up-on-he-ain-t-from-here-comment-jd-vance-possible-vp-role/ar-BB1qDpAP).)

-One thing about this whole hoopla bugs me -- Vance isn't from Appalachia.
+One thing about the book as a whole bugs me -- Vance isn't from Appalachia.
 From what I can tell, he only ever spent a year living anywhere that's considered part of the region (when he was a law clerk for the Eastern district of Kentucky).

 The thing is, the Appalachian region has an official definition defined by the [Appalachian Regional Commission](https://www.arc.gov/about-the-appalachian-regional-commission/), which names 423 counties across 13 states as part of the region.
+About 1/3 of Ohio's counties are part of ARC's classification.

+The *eastern* third.

+Officially, not even Cincinnati (or its Kentucky-side counterpart) is part of it, let alone Middleton, which is a fair distance north and *very much* in corn plains country.
+Not only does that matter, but it also makes it abundantly clear to Appalachians that he's...well...not.